mft2023/LibraryProject/README.md

 In order to explain the analysis results to the client, I chose an explainable model, a logistic regression model, to classify on-time and late returns.
 The coefficients of features/factors in the model represent the probability of late returns, which can explain the relationship between each factor and late return.
 ### Potential factors
-There are 3 categories of factors: geographical, behavioral, and book-related factors.
+There are 3 categories of factors: geographical, demographic, and book-related factors.
 - Geographical factors: distance between home and the library.
   Customers may not pass by the library on their routine trips if they live away from it and tend to return books late.
-- Behavioral factors: age, gender, education level, and occupation.
+- Demographic factors: age, gender, education level, and occupation.
 - Book-related factors: new book, price, and pages.
   Newly released books may be very popular among customers' family and friends.
 Thus, other people may borrow books from the customers.
   More pages in a book may require more time to finish.
 These are potential factors for returning books late.